 It is easy to cram a whole range of activities onto the agenda when visiting South Australia’s capital city, as it has everything from vineyards and beaches to hills and ranges in spitting distance from the CBD.

-Here are some of the top locations you should make time to visit in your car hire in Adelaide – see how many you can fit in during your holiday!
+Here are some of the top locations you should make time to visit in the car rental Adelaide Airport passengers rely on – see how many you can fit in during your holiday!

 Known for its wide variety of wines, the Barossa Valley consists of both cool and warm climates in which grape vines thrive.
 This destination is a little further away – about an hour’s drive – but well worth the trip.